This is an old revision of the document!

 Jill Mayo reports that they have an international students doing exchanges day to encourage ANU students to do exchanges.
 Does Purdue have something similar?

-The BSE (bachelor of software engineering) degree has a work requirement.
+The BSE (bachelors of software engineering) degree has a work requirement.

 They host a “career night” for high school students and parents. http://cecs.anu.edu.au/careers.
 They emphasize of teaching of concepts with tools to “get their first jobs”.